-On the side of Vigor 2820 series which served as an AP, press Wireless LAN ON/OFF/WPS button for 2 seconds to wait for client device making network connection through WPS or click Start PBC on web configuration interface.
+• On the side of Vigor 2830 series which served as an AP, press WPS button once on the front panel of the router or click Start PBC on web configuration interface.
 On the side of a station with network card installed, press Start PBC button of network card.